ahasverus/graphtools/README.md

 # graphtools
-Set of R functions to produce graphics on R
+Set of R functions to customize graphics on R